netdata/netdata/docs/guides/troubleshoot/troubleshooting-agent-with-cloud-connection.md

 Banned By Cloud: No
 ```

-If your node's ip is banned, you can:
+If your node's IP is banned, you can:

 - Contact our team to whitelist your IP by sumbiting a ticket at [Netdata Community](https://community.netdata.cloud/)
 - Change your node's IP